hiowenluke/booms/README.md

 ## Why Booms

 With Booms, we can require the remote services and call the remote functions as same as we do it at local.
-That is, we can  easily disassemble a project, move any sub module directory to any other location and load it as a microservices any time without the caller having to adjust any code.
+That is, we can  easily disassemble a project, move any sub module directory to any other location and load it as a microservices any time without adjust any code in parent module.

 ## Why Microservices